-A large percentage of the deaths from COVID-19 are residents of long-term care institutions.
-There are two possible explanations.
-(I) the structural features of such settings cause death and (II) Individuals in these facilities are in poorer health than those outside of such facilities and they would have died even if they had not been in these facilities.
+A large percentage of the deaths from COVID-19 occur among residents of long-term care facilities.
+There are two possible reasons for this phenomenon.
+First, the structural features of such settings may lead to death.
+Alternatively, it is possible that individuals in these facilities are in poorer health than those living elsewhere, and that these individuals would have died even if they had not been in these facilities.

-We show that controlling for the (I) the number of cases per capita and (II) the percentage of older adults in the population, there is a significant positive association between the number of long-term care beds per capita and COVID-19 mortality rates.
+Our findings show that controlling for the number of COVID-19 cases per capita and the percentage of older adults in the population, there is a significant positive association between the number of long-term care beds per capita and COVID-19 mortality rates.

-This provides support for the claim that long-term care living arrangements (of older people) is a significant risk factor for COVID-19.
+This finding provides support for the claim that long-term care living arrangements of the elderly are a significant risk factor for COVID-19 mortality.

 Introduction

-A large percentage of the deaths from COVID-19 are residents of long-term care institutions worldwide (Comas-Herrera et. al, 2020).
-According to data reported in Euronews, a very large percentage of deaths from COVID-19 occur in nursing/retirement homes.
-For instance, deaths due to COVID-19 among such long-term care residents could account for more than 50% of deaths in Europe.
-According to data the Guardian reports from the Kaiser Family Foundation, deaths of long-term care residents account for more than 50 percent of all deaths attributed to COVID-19 in fourteen US states.
-Additionally, the article notes that in the state of New Hampshire, 72% of COVID-19 deaths are attributed to those who live in long-term care settings.
-Overall, according to the New York Times, more than one third of the deaths in the US due to COVID-19 are long-term care residents.
-The US Centers for Disease Control and Prevention (CDC) has formally stated that generally people 65 years and older, and in particular “People who live in a nursing home or long-term care facility” are at high-risk for severe illness from COVID-19.
+A large percentage of the deaths worldwide from COVID-19 have occurred among residents of long-term care institutions (Comas-Herrera et. al, 2020).
+According to data reported in Euronews, a very large percentage of deaths from COVID-19 occur in nursing and retirement homes.
+Indeed, it is possible that deaths due to COVID-19 among such long-term care residents could account for more than 50% of all COVID-19 deaths in Europe.
+According to a report in The Guardian, data from the Kaiser Family Foundation indicates that COVID-19 deaths among long-term care residents account for more than 50% of all deaths attributed to COVID-19 in fourteen states in the United States.
+Additionally, the same article notes that in the state of New Hampshire, 72% of COVID-19 deaths occurred among those living in long-term care settings.
+Overall, according to the New York Times, more than one third of the deaths in the United States from COVID-19 have occurred among long-term care residents.
+The U.S. Center for Disease Control and Prevention (CDC) has formally stated that generally, people 65 years and older, and in particular “People who live in a nursing home or long-term care facility” are at high-risk for severe illness from COVID-19.

-The higher COVID-19 mortality rates in long-term care facilities has two competing explanations.
+There are two possible explanations for the higher COVID-19 mortality rates in long-term care facilities:

-The first is the structural features of such settings (a communal living area, multiple residents in a room, care provided by multiple caregivers to multiple care recipients, etc.) cause death.
+The first possible explanation is that the structural features of such settings, such as a communal living area, multiple residents in a room, care provided by multiple caregivers to multiple care recipients, etc., can lead to a greater number of deaths.

-The second is that individuals in these facilities are in poorer health than those outside of such facilities and they would have died even if they had not been in them.
+The second possible explanation is that individuals in these facilities are in poorer health than those outside of such facilities and they would have been likely to die in the near future even had they had not been in these facilities.

-Whether the first or the second explanation is the true one has major policy implications.
-In this paper, using country level data from Europe, we address the two competing explanations by looking at the association between long-term care beds per capita in a country and COVID-19 deaths per capita.
-We find that controlling for the (I) the number of cases per capita and (II) the percentage of older adults in the population, there is a significant positive association between the number of long-term care beds per capita and COVID-19 mortality rates in different European countries.
-This provides support for the claim that living in long-term care facilities is a significant risk factor for (older people) dying from COVID-19.
+Each of these two explanations has major policy implications.
+Using country-level data from Europe, this paper addresses the two competing explanations presented above by examining the association between long-term care beds per capita in a country and COVID-19 deaths per capita.
+We find that controlling for the number of cases per capita and the percentage of older adults in the population, there is a significant positive association between the number of long-term care beds per capita and COVID-19 mortality rates in different European countries.
+This finding supports the thesis that living in long-term care facilities presents a significant mortality risk factor for older people contracting COVID-19.